 We do not rely on volunteer labour to run our homestead or farm business, but rather enjoy having willing extra hands to get more accomplished/faster.
 We have had very positive experiences with visitors that are a great fit for our situation, so happily continue to offer our farm as a host.

 We are looking for 5 hours help per day for 5 days per week.
-Throughout the season, heavy physical work is a must- lifting, wheel-barrowing, shoveling, digging, raking, etc. Establishing a homestead involves a lot of moving things around by hand, in wheelbarrows and buckets.
-We believe strongly in setting a pace that is both productive and healthy for body and mind, being present and mindful, and taking adequate breaks, but it must be understood that hard physical work is central to small-scale farming and will be a necessary central feature of our workstay experience.
+Throughout the season, heavy physical work is a must- lifting, wheel-barrowing, shoveling, digging, raking, etc. We believe strongly in setting a pace that is both productive and healthy for body and mind, being present and mindful, and taking adequate breaks, but it must be understood that hard physical work is central to small-scale farming and will be a necessary central feature of the workstay experience.
 That being said, our farm experience includes varied tasks with lots of interesting things going on to learn from.
-Workstayers need to be self motivated and willing to integrate themselves into our lifestyle.
+Workawayers need to be self motivated and willing to integrate themselves into our lifestyle.
 And we have found that previous work experience is much less important than a person's work ethic, positive attitude, and general willingness to work hard outdoors.
+As a farm family with two children, volunteers willing and capable of child care is an asset.

-Workstayers can bring their own tent/borrow one of ours or stay in our cozy barn loft.
-Our 28' bus camper may be an option also.
+Workstayers can bring their own tent/borrow one of ours or stay in our cozy barn loft as available.
+Our 28' bus camper and 17' camper trailer are an option for longer stays - in 2021 these are occupied until November.
 Board consists of farm raised veggies/fruit, eggs, and basic groceries (flour, rice, oil, pasta, etc).
 Workstayers are welcome to come along on town trips to stock up on their favorite foods, or borrow a bike to ride to the local farm market/bakery 5 km down the road.
-We enjoy communal meals and are open to incorporating up to one shared meal per day.
-As we are relaxed, easy-going people who prefer flexibility, we would rather allow everyone to be in charge of feeding themselves/doing their own cooking chores, with the option to share family style meals with us when it suits everyone’s schedules and needs.
+We enjoy communal meals and usually incorporate one shared meal per day, with rotational cooking and cleaning up.
+As we are relaxed, easy-going people who prefer flexibility, we would rather allow everyone to feel in charge of feeding themselves/doing their own cooking chores, with the option to share family style meals when it suits everyone’s schedules and needs.

-Our workstay opportunity is ideal for people who enjoy spending most of their time outdoors, enjoy physical work, have interest in living off the land, and are comfortable camping out.
+Our workstay opportunity is ideal for people who love to spend most of their time outdoors, enjoy physical work, have interest in living off the land, and are comfortable camping out.
 We work hard and enjoy relaxing by a campfire, playing music, and swimming in the lake.
 We have canoes to take out on the lake, and bicycles available to borrow for sightseeing.
 We are well connected socially with the active and growing rural community on the South Shore.
-There are frequent social events and concerts, as well as plenty of outdoor recreation opportunities in the area.
+In a "normal" year, there are frequent social events and concerts, and there are still plenty of outdoor recreation opportunities in the area.

 Acceso a Internet